 The rabies vaccine is an example of a highly successful animal vaccine that also positively impacts people.
 Rabies might be the oldest infectious disease known to man.
 By vaccinating animals, human rabies has nearly been eliminated in developed countries.
 But more than 50,000 people die of rabies every year in Asia and Africa and studies indicate a majority of those cases are due to people being bitten by dogs that have not been vaccinated.

 An example of a vaccine victory on the animal health side occurred in 2011.
 The World Organisation for Animal Health declared rinderpest (also known as “cattle plague”), an ancient and deadly disease among cattle, officially eradicated throughout the world thanks primarily to vaccinations.

 You might be surprised to learn that vaccines contribute to a safe food supply.
 For example, vaccines may decrease incidents of salmonella in chickens, which can make eggs safer.
 Rest assured that meat, milk and eggs from vaccinated animals are safe to eat.
 Just like with other medications, veterinarians and farmers must adhere to specific withdrawal times (minimum time required between the last dose of the medication and the production of meat, milk, eggs, fish or honey) to ensure our food supply is safe to consume.

-Vaccines can also help reduce the need for antibiotics by preventing diseases that might otherwise require antibiotic treatment.
-A shared goal throughout the agricultural community is to reduce the need for antibiotics, while ensuring they are available when needed to responsibly address animal suffering.
+Vaccines also help prevent diseases that might otherwise require antibiotic treatment.
+A shared goal throughout the agricultural community is to keep animals healthy and reduce the need for antibiotics, while ensuring they are available when needed to responsibly address animal suffering.
 Vaccines help to achieve this goal.

 Preventing sickness or lessening its impact on animals by administering vaccines is the ethical thing to do.
-In essence, vaccines are an important tool to improve animal health, and they contribute to food safety.
+In essence, vaccines are an important tool to improve animal health, and they contribute to human food safety.